-a set of kernels from applications in the embedded systems domain.
-We calculate the total number of variables having different actual widths (total Vars) that are live at any program point across all the benchmark programs.
-We have plotted total Vars against all possible subword variable sizes (1 bit - 31 bits, for 32-bit integers).
-One observation we make is that the distribution of actual sizes are clustered around numbers which are powers-of-two.
-This interesting observation is leveraged to represent the actual widths such that the actual size of each variable is a power-of-two irrespective of the statically defined size of the variable; we call it the powers-of-two representation (PoTR).
-Such a representation could result in the wastage of bits as each nonpowers-oftwo-sized variable will be padded with extra bits to expand the size to the next number that is a power-of-two.
+3.2.1.
+Bitwidth Representation.
+Figure 6 depicts the distribution of the actual sizes of variables in BITWISE benchmark suite [Ste] using a bit-section analysis described in [Tallam and Gupta 2003].
+BITWISE benchmark suite represents a set of kernels from applications in the embedded systems domain.
+We calculate the total number of variables having different actual widths (totalVars) that are live at any program point across all the benchmark programs.
+We have plotted totalVars against all possible sub-word variable sizes (1 bit - 31 bits, for 32 bit integers).
+One observation we make is that the distribution of actual sizes are clustered around numbers which are powers of two.
+This interesting observation is leveraged to represent the actual widths such that the actual size of each variable is a power-of-two irrespective of the statically defined size of the variable; we call it the powersof-two-representation (PoTR).
+Such a representation could result in the wastage of bits as each non-powers-of-two-sized-variable will be padded with extra bits to expand the size to the next number that is a power of two.
 Such a wastage could be significant.
-However, for the aforesaid benchmarks, we calculated the resulting bit wastage (computed as a percentage of extra bits required over the total number of bits) and found it to be around 13%.
-This modest bit wastage is tolerable since PoTR representation can help answer the key question presented in Section 2 in polynomial time (as shown in the reminder of this section) provided the size of the physical register is a power-of-two, which is the case in practice.
+However for the above benchmarks, we calculated the resulting bit wastage (computed as a percentage of extra bits required over the total number of bits) and found it to be around 13%.
+This modest bit wastage is tolerable since PoTR representation can help answer the key question presented in Section 2 in polynomial time (as shown in the reminder of this section) provided the size of the physical register is a power of two, which is the case in practise.

 3.2.2.
 Packing Algorithm.
-Our optimal variable packing algorithm is based on the optimal bin-packing algorithm of Coffman et al. [1987].
+Our optimal variable packing algorithm is based on the optimal bin-packing algorithm of Coffman et al. [Coffman et al. 1987].
 Figure 7 presents the optimal variable packing algorithm.
 It takes a set V of W-SSA variables in PoTR and outputs a set Out containing the packing variables (the new packed variables).
-We assume that the map Size: $Vars \mapsto Int$ returns the size of the W-SSA variable, and Avail: $Vars \mapsto Int$ returns the number of available bits in the packing variable.
-The algorithm starts with a list of W-SSA variables sorted in the decreasing order $Vars \mapsto Int$ returns the number of available bits in the packing variable.
+We assume that the